Disney.com

-disney.com is a website operated by Disney Digital Network, a division of The Walt Disney Company, that promotes various Disney properties such as films, television shows, and theme park resorts, and offers entertainment content intended for children and families.
-The website is also the hub of the company's single sign-on system allowing access to various online Disney properties, similar to the company's defunct Go Network of the late 90s and early 2000s.
+disney.com is the official website of the Walt Disney Company operated by its Disney Interactive division that promotes various Disney properties such as films, television shows and theme park resorts, and offers entertainment content intended for children and families.
+The website is also the hub of the company's single sign-on system allowing access to various online Disney properties, similar to the company's defunct Go Network of the late 1990s and early 2000s.

 For years, disney.com has been a very popular website: a survey back in April 1998 revealed that Disney.com had over 10% more unique visitors than ABCNews.com, and the combined Disney/Infoseek websites were second in web traffic to leader Yahoo! that month.

 On September 21, 2011, the content from disney.com was launched as a free channel available through the Roku streaming player.
 It is the first player so far to allow viewing through a television.